JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   * *values*: a list of values to be added to the column.
 A single value can also be provided.

 * ``keep_last_row``: keeps only the last row of the tally.
 No arguments are expected.
+* ``groupby``: this implements the pandas groupby method.
+The keyargs to provide are:

+  * *by*: the name of the column to group by.
+  * *action*: the aggregation function to be applied.
+The currently supported aggregations are 'sum', 'mean', 'max', 'min'.

 More than one modifiers can be applied in series to a single tally.
 If your benchmark requires a new modifier, please refer to :ref:`add_tally_mod`.